udacity/github-copilot-python/README.md

 Use GitHub Copilot to refactor the code for this game to add more advanced features.
 The goal is to create a more modern and maintainable codebase and add additional functionality to the final product.
 You can use any combination of code completion and chat features, like Ask, Edit, or Agent modes.

-- Error should be handled gracefully with appropriate messages to the user.
+- Errors should be handled gracefully with appropriate messages to the user.
 - Implement a Sudoku board generator that creates a valid Sudoku puzzle with a unique solution.
 - Add a timer to track how long it takes to solve the puzzle.
 - Implement a solution checker that verifies if the user's solution is correct using event delegation.